-Identify methods of mitigating the effect of an attack.
-Minimizing the effect of an attack should be considered by including UAV technologies that expedite recovery (e.g. first aid, fire extinguishing... etc). an accurate risk assessment is necessary to budget the ratio of cure measures to prevention measures.
+Identify methods to mitigate the effects of an attack.
+Minimising the effect of an attack should be considered by including UAV technologies that expedite recovery (e.g. first aid, fire extinguishing... etc).
+An accurate risk assessment is necessary to budget the ratio of cure measures to prevention measures.